Contributors

 The 10th edition of Frieze art fair closed its doors on Sunday night, comprising this year of two tents on opposite side of Regent’s Park.
 Frieze 2012 gathered 175 galleries from 35 countries surrounded by outside artworks selected this year by Yorkshire Sculpture Park director Clare Lilley.
 Frieze Masters showcased 79 galleries with works ranging from antiquity, Renaissance masters through to 20th century art.
 The veritable feast for the eyes offered an escape from the frenzy of the contemporary art tent across the park.[…]

-Hana Sakuma (Kobe, Japan)
+HANA SAKUMA (Kobe, Japan)

 Hana Sakuma was born in Japan in 1970.
 Based in London between 1993 and 2010, she currently lives in Kobe and works at Kobe Design University, Japan.
 She holds a PhD at Chelsea College of Art & Design and a MFA in Sculpture at Slade School of Fine Art in London.
 She works as an artist, researcher and art writer.